newspeaklanguage/newspeak/README.md

 # 3. Building Newspeak from scratch

-TL;DR: If you want to build the Newspeak IDE or any Newspeak application from scratch, follow the intallation steps in the section 3.1 and subsection 3.1.1 (one-time only).
-Then follow the steps in section 4.1 (for Newspeak IDE running as PWA) or 4.2 (for application running as a website).
+TL;DR: If you want to build the Newspeak IDE or any Newspeak application from scratch, follow the intallation steps in section 3.1 and subsection 3.1.1 (each only needs to be performed one-time).
+Then follow the steps in section 4.1 (for Newspeak IDE running as a PWA) or 4.2 (for application running as a website).
 The steps in section 4.1 or 4.2 are repeated after after any change in the application.

 In addition to using the online version of the [Newspeak IDE](http://www.newspeaklanguage.org/), you can build, deploy, and serve the Newspeak system, or any Newspeak application, on your computer.
 There may be a few reasons to build and use the Newspeak system this way: